bensi94/Django-Requests-Tracker/README.md

 🚨️&nbsp; Again it's recommended to only add the URLs in DEBUG mode.

-### Optional: Configure static content for WSGI and ASGI servers, e.g. Uvicorn for async Django
+### Optional: Configure static content for WSGI and ASGI servers, e.g. Uvicorn for async Django <a name="configure-static-content"></a>

 #### Add static root to settings
 ```python